cr3314/mediabunny/docs/guide/supported-formats-and-codecs.md

 Then, opt in with `videoEncodingConfig.alpha = 'keep'` on AV1/VP9/VP8 codecs.

 ::: info
-While AV1 with alpha muxing works, browsers wouldn't decode natively in browser.
+While AV1 with alpha muxing works, browsers wouldn't decode alpha natively in browser.
+Also, Safari does not support WebM alpha native.
 :::
 ::: warning
-The alpha channel support is part of WebM file format and useful to encode in the **WebM/MKV muxer only**.
+The alpha channel support is part of WebM file format and useful to do alpha encoding process in the **WebM/MKV format only**.
-While it should not cause problem to opt-in for 'keep' in other formats, the alpha would still be discarded in other formats.
+While it should not cause problem to opt-in for 'keep' in other formats, the alpha would be wasteful in other formats.
 :::

 ### Decoding WebM with alpha channel